 Substitutions

-- Whole wheat flour - Feel free to replace the whole wheat (or rye) flour in the crisp with an equal amount of all-purpose flour.
-You'll lose a little bit of the nutty flavor and rustic texture that whole wheat flour provides, but it won't negatively affect the outcome of the recipe.
+- Whole wheat flour - Feel free to replace the whole wheat or rye flour in the crisp with an equal amount of all purpose flour.
+You'll lose the nutty flavor and rustic texture that whole wheat flour provides, but all purpose flour will still taste amazing.

 - Strawberries- If you don't have strawberries, you can replace them with an equal amount of apples for a classic apple crisp.
 You could also use a similar amount of plums, blueberries or rhubarb.
-If using rhubarb, I recommend doubling the sugar quantity in the filling (increasing from ¼ cup to ½ cup.)
+If using rhubarb, I recommend increasing the sugar quantity in the filling.

 Variations